 Studies suggest that people who eat more vegetables and fruits, which are rich sources of antioxidants, may have a lower risk for some types of cancer.
 Because cancer survivors may be at increased risk for second cancers, they should eat a variety of antioxidant-rich foods each day.
 (Second cancers are new, different cancers, not the same cancer coming back.)

 So far, studies of antioxidant vitamin or mineral supplements have not found that they reduce cancer risk.
-The best advice at this time is to get antioxidants through foods rather than supplements.
+In fact, studies have shown that high-dose supplements of beta-carotene can increase the risk of lung cancer in people who are already at higher risk of this cancer.
+The best advice at this time is to get antioxidants through your foods rather than supplements.

 Many dietary supplements contain levels of antioxidants (such as vitamins C and E) that are much higher than the recommended Dietary Reference Intakes for optimal health.